Skip to main content

 When to Switch to Phone Testing

-Use the web simulator for fast iteration, but switch to phone testing when you need to:
+Use browser tests for fast iteration, then switch to phone testing when you need to:

 • Test voice quality and natural speech timing